 Fortunately, unlike in the past, I had an excellent rebuttal to their concerns.
 One word, and the room was silenced.

-Published on Friday, January 23, 2009 (10 years, one month, and one day ago).
+Published on Friday, January 23, 2009 (10 years, 2 months, and 4 weeks ago).
 Posted in: Educational Tech platform Support